-Students enroll in the Bachelor of Science in Science, Technology and Society (STS) because they are interested in discovering how and why the work and communication strategies of scientists, technologists, and other professionals affect the social systems in which we are partake.
+Students enroll in the Bachelor of Science in Science, Technology, and Society (STS) because they are interested in discovering how the work and communication strategies of scientists, technologists, and other professionals affect the social systems in which we partake.

 STS graduates pursue advanced degrees in medicine, law, business, and other fields.
 Others move into careers in, for example, environmental management, marketing, and science communication.
 Still others take positions with government, public policy organizations, or academia

 The Degree and Specializations

 The STS major consists of four components: primary core courses (12 credits), STS specialization courses (12 credits), STS elective courses (6 credits), and senior thesis (6 credits).
 The program is designed for both single and double majors.

 Primary core courses introduce students to the fundamental connections between civilization, technology, and the global environment through a focus on historical and cultural foundations, basic ideas and values, and dominant institutions.

 STS specialization courses allow students to concentrate in one of five areas.
 Working closely with a faculty advisor, each student selects coursework comprising a coherent program designed to fulfill personal interests and potential career goals.

 • Mind, Behavior, and Society

 • Environmental and Sustainability Studies

 • Race and Gender in Science and Technology